 - Small Boiler Gorge

 There are 9 towers in the castle, which are connected by ramps.
 The castle consists of two parts - the Inner and Outer Fortress.
-The Exterior was completed later, and here you will also find the tallest tower of the castle.
+The Exterior was completed later, and here you will also find the castle's tallest tower.
 There are also exhibitions inside.

 Opening hours and prices

 You can buy 4 different types of tickets to enter.
 The smallest ticket gives an insight into the Palace and some towers.
 You can find out about the prices here.

 - The fort is closed on Mondays, as well as on February 14th and 15th.

 - November to February: 10:00 to 15:00